 In summary, community-driven Q&As can help overcome the ‘Unanticipated Questions’ issue by providing a space for users to ask those questions, and thus illuminate any user concerns and questions that were “neglected” when writing the product description.

-Why a Hybrid Solution is Required
+Why a Hybrid Solution is Required for Optimal FAQ UX

-It’s obvious that community-driven Q&As have some unique benefits, yet testing showed that they cannot stand alone.
+It’s obvious that community-driven Q&As have some unique benefits, yet our testing showed that they cannot stand alone.
 Site-authored FAQs are required too.

 Site-authored FAQs are by their very nature curated and maintained by the site.
 This means that they can be written consistently and concisely.
 In other words: they can be of very high quality.
 Furthermore, FAQs don’t depend on an activity community, and the site can thus ensure that the section always has content, regardless of the product’s popularity or recency (a just-published product, even if popular down the road, will naturally not have any user-generated content since users haven’t yet had a chance to post it).